mattmakai/fullstackpython.com/source/content/pages/future-directions.markdown

 Here are some things I'm actively working on:

-* Testing an idea for "choose your own adventure"-style navigation through the site.
+* Determining whether the new navigation works well for this site or not.

 * Clear, concise descriptions for each concept in every section along with the "why [x] is needed"